Category: FTR Tests

 Testing Framework: First Tier Review Methodology (v1.0)

-Test Classification: Failure Mode Assessment — Assumption Sensitivity
+Test Classification: Failure Mode Assessment — Instruction Persistence / Context Reset

 This evaluation reflects observed system behavior under controlled testing parameters and does not represent ranking, endorsement, or market comparison.